 How good is the app and digital banking?

 Actually, the app is pretty good, for a high street bank.

-It doesn’t have saving spaces like the new challenger banks, so all your money is just lumped together.
-However, the basics are covered well allowing you to see your transactions and balance, change your details, and freeze cards.
+It’s not as advanced as say Monzo or Revolut, however, the basics are covered well allowing you to see your transactions and balance, change your details, and freeze cards.
 On top of this, there are a few things that stand out to us:

 - There is a cashback section of the app that allows you to activate offers with retailers – e.g. 10% off at Huel or 15% off Papa John’s.

 We spend hours reading user comments to see what feedback people are giving.
 Here are some positive and critical comments that stood out to us:

 We have the Halifax Ultimate account which for a charge you get perks which include AA breakdown and mobile phone cover.
 I could not live without these, they have saved me so much not only in money but also when I’ve been stranded.

 I have been with Halifax for a number of years now, maybe 10?
 And I can honestly say I’ve never had a problem.
 I’ve lost a card while out shopping (pre Covid – when you could shop!)
 I’ve had an online rouge tried to make a fraudulent charge against my account for some “white goods” in a foreign country; and, I once had to query a cash withdrawal I spotted on my statement from an overseas bank.
 Given that my passport was two years out of date at the time it certainly wasn’t me!
 All of the above incidents were delt with no fuss whatsoever; and because these incidents were years apart, I can only conclude that this is their operational norm?
 So, yes, I’ve been tempted with the cash bribes to “ditch and switch” to other providers, but I’m happy where I am; and as long as I don’t go into the red and I abide by the terms and conditions, there are no nasty charges.
 So here I’ll stay.